JGilsenan/klipperbackups/printer_data/config/stealthchanger/readme.md

 While this step is not entirely necessary, it is a good sanity check, since it determines what the sign will be in front of your gcode Z offset:
 - if Tn's nozzle is BELOW T0's nozzle the sign is positive (+)
 - if Tn's nozzle is ABOVE T0's nozzle the sign is positive (-)
+- Think of it as a positive gcode offset means that you need to move Tn on the Z axis in the positive Z direction (up) in order to have the nozzle be at the print surface and a negative gcode offset means that you need to move Tn on the Z axis in the negative direction (down) in order to have the nozzle be at the print surface

 A few important notes before continuing:
 - If you followed the steps above and triggered the tap sensor during the process it will be necessary for you to do the following before continuing: